Building Resilience Through Contemplative Practice A Field Manual for Helping Professionals and Volunteers

 Illuminating the link between adaptive resilience and burnout as a normal and useful phase of service, Building Resilience Through Contemplative Practice is a necessary resource for professionals and volunteers across a wide range of service settings.

 "This is a book that provides the balm of perspective for those whose careers or volunteer commitment focuses on serving.
 Rather than give in to burnout, Bobbi Patterson’s deep insight is that burnout is part of the cycle of service leading to resilience.
-Reading this book should not be yet another task undertaken by those already burdened; rather, it should be embraced as a hopeful and compassionate refuge at the crossroad where service and contemplative practice meet." — Joseph Favazza, PhD, provost, Stonehill College; widely known expert on pedagogies of community-engaged learning
+Reading this book should not be yet another task undertaken by those already burdened; rather, it should be embraced as a hopeful and compassionate refuge at the crossroad where service and contemplative practice meet." — Joseph Favazza, PhD, President of St. Anselm College, widely known expert on pedagogies of community-engaged learning